sermon: Jesus Christ's Trial (Part One)

 Hebrews 7:25 Therefore He is also able to save to the uttermost those who come to God through Him, since He always lives to make intercession for them.

-And the third scripture I wanted to give you is Jude 24-25
+And the third scripture I wanted to give you is in Jude.

 Jude 24-25 Now to Him who is able to keep you from stumbling, and to present you faultless before the presence of His glory with exceeding joy, to God our Savior, who alone is wise, be glory and majesty, dominion and power, both now and forever.
 Amen.